sbrockma/std-format/README.md

 # std-format

-std-format is a string formatting of curly braces notation for TS/JS following standard format specifications.
+std-format is a string formatting function for TS/JS.

 This is a hobby project of mine.

-This is early release.
-Probably has many bugs, hoping to fix them.
+This is early release, and has many bugs.
+Hoping to fix them.

 ## Format Specification